 I’ve heard that it can take a year to see my final results.
 Is this true?

 Yes, this is true.
 The nose continues to evolve in the months after surgery.
-Because the nose contains not only the outer skin and soft tissue, but is also supported by an intricate combination of cartilage and bone, subtle changes occur over time as these structures heal.
+Because the nose contains not only the outer skin and soft tissue but is also supported by an intricate combination of cartilage and bone, subtle changes occur over time as these structures heal.
 Usually, the final result from rhinoplasty can only be assessed after a year has passed.
-However, as the year progresses, Dr. Jen Chow is often able help shape the healing process.
+However, as the year progresses, Dr. Jen Chow is often able to help shape the healing process.
 For this reason, he recommends periodic visits after surgery within the first year to make certain your nose is healing well.

 A lot of people choose to have Asian Rhinoplasty, but a great deal of care must be exercised to retain the unique features of the Asian nose.
 A Rhinoplasty is a surgical procedure that can be used to improve the aesthetics and function of one’s nose.
 The Asian… Read More